amkirsch/resume/andrew_kirschke_resume_v1.0.md

 ## Other
 ### Job History
 * 4 years at IBM: October 2013 - Present.
 Have worn many hats.
-Currently a Chef Compentency Lead, Linux Admin, Lead Developer for Ruby on Rails, Overall DevOps Engineer.
+Currently a Chef Competency Lead, Linux Admin, Lead Developer for Ruby on Rails, Overall DevOps Engineer.
 Regularly promoted.

-* 6 years at McDonalds: December 2007 - June 2013.
+* 6 years at McDonald's: December 2007 - June 2013.
 Started as Crew - worked my way up to Shift Manager and Assistant Store Manager.
 Learned a tremendous amount about leadership, people skills, running a business, and all around professional skills.
 Highly awarded and promoted.

 ### Education